 But it can be in your best interests to re-evaluate the relationships you have with customers who often pay late or who need constant prodding to make a payment.
 Sometimes, you are better off cutting off connections with those who persistently pay late.

-Want to learn more about automating your company’s accounts receivable processes?
-Request a demonstration of Vanguard Systems’ AR Automation software today.
+Want to learn more about automating your company’s processes?
+Request a demonstration of our services today.